 Thankfully, the oil well makes money despite your poor analytics.
 But that’s no way to scale or compete in the long-term.

 As you might guess, Menon’s perspective on oil drilling management denounced simple approaches.
-Instead, his product aims to ingest all pertinent (and non-pertinent) metrics and create comprehensive insights.
+Instead, his product aims to ingest all metrics and create comprehensive insights.
 The result is oil drilling management that’s informed and flexible.
 Predictive analytics allow the oil well to improve real-time drilling analytics.

 Infoworks allows oil well management teams to view robust data through the same narrow optics.
-Instead of relating oil to profit, management realizes hundreds of profit influencers that can all be leveraged or manipulated to increase revenue.
+Instead of relating oil to profit, management realizes hundreds of profit influencers.
+They can all be leveraged to increase revenue.

 Poor Web Analytics Is a Losing Proposition